Yuntaz/find_notes/README.md

 We are going to share tips and notes on how to build https://github.com/microfocus-idol/find

 ## How do I get IDOL or HOD?
-- You can access HOD on [Haven Search OnDemand](https://search.havenondemand.com/)
 - If you are an HPE IDOL Express or HPE IDOL Premium customer, Find is available to you in the Microfocus Software Download Center
+- HOD is not longer active.

 ## Documentation is on the Wiki
-Questions about building, running, and configuring Find, plus many more subjects, are all covered on the HPE Idol [GitHub Wiki](https://github.com/microfocus-idol/find/wiki)
+Questions about building, running, and configuring Find, plus many more subjects, are all covered on the Microfocus Idol [GitHub Wiki](https://github.com/microfocus-idol/find/wiki)

 ## How to compile it?